Kevin Ellison (footballer): Newport County

 On 4 September 2020, Ellison joined fellow League Two side Newport County on a one-year deal.
 For the 2020–21 season, Newport County appointed Ellison as their 'mental health ambassador'.
 He made his debut for Newport on 6 October 2020 in the starting line up for the 5–0 EFL Trophy defeat against Norwich City Under 21s.
 His first goal for Newport was the 96th minute winner in a 1–0 League Two win against Port Vale on 21 November 2020.

 When he came on as a substitute in the second leg of Newport's play-off semi-final against Forest Green Rovers on 23 May 2021, he became the oldest outfield player in play-off history.
 He scored a goal in the 70th minute, thus also becoming the oldest goal scorer in the play-offs.
-Ellison played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to his former club, Morecambe, 1–0 after a controversial 107th minute penalty.
+Ellison played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to his former club, Morecambe, 1–0 after extra time.

 On 26 July 2021, Ellison signed a new one-year deal to stay at Newport through the 2021–22 season.
-As part of the deal, he would also take up a coaching role with the club’s development squad.
-He was released by Newport at the end of the 2021-22 season.
+As part of the deal, he would also take up a coaching role with the club's development squad.
+He was released by Newport at the end of the 2021–22 season, stating his decision to continue playing.

 Non-League

 In August 2022, Ellison signed for Northern Premier League Premier Division club Warrington Rylands.
-On 23 September 2022, Ellison joined City of Liverpool.On his debut, he terrorised Hanley Town’s defence in an important 2-3 win, getting 2 assists and a goal.
+On 23 September 2022, Ellison joined City of Liverpool.
+On his debut, he contributed two assists and a goal.

+In September 2023 Ellison signed for North West Counties League Division One North club Runcorn Town and scored on his debut - a 2–2 draw against Garstang.